auth0/auth0-python/EXAMPLES.md

 ### Organizations

 [Organizations](https://auth0.com/docs/organizations) is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.

-Using Organizations, you can:
-* Represent teams, business customers, partner companies, or any logical grouping of users that should have different ways of accessing your applications, as organizations.
-* Manage their membership in a variety of ways, including user invitation.
-* Configure branded, federated login flows for each organization.
-* Implement role-based access control, such that users can have different roles when authenticating in the context of different organizations.
-* Build administration capabilities into your products, using Organizations APIs, so that those businesses can manage their own organizations.

 Note that Organizations is currently only available to customers on our Enterprise and Startup subscription plans.